Frequently Asked Questions

 Q: What kind of workspace will I have?

-A: Scholars are provided with a roughly 8 ft. carrel with lockable storage in a space shared with the other visiting scholars (see image below).
+A: Scholars are provided with a roughly 8 ft. carrel with lockable storage in a space shared with the other visiting scholars (see image to the right).

 Q: Will ISAW provide me with my own work computer?